+If your a slots player in Oklahoma then you definitely want to know which are the loosest slots games in the state.
 If you like to play slots or video poker machines, Oklahoma’s tribal casinos may be a good fit for you.
-And, if so, you’re probably wondering where are the loosest slots in Oklahoma.
+And you’re probably wondering where are the loosest slots in Oklahoma.
+Here we will give you a complete breakdown of the loosest slots in Oklahoma.

 Oklahoma is home to 131 casinos that collectively offer more than 75,000 gaming machines.
 These range in size and game offerings.
 Oklahoma has large Vegas-style properties, a big variety of mid-range properties, and more small-scale slot and video poker rooms than you can shake a stick at.